XxKidDowdallxX/jimbos-big-naturals-malverk/README.md

-# Jimbo's Big Naturals (a Balatro mod)... now on 2.0!
+# Jimbo's Big Naturals - Malverk Compatibility Added

 <img src="https://i.imgur.com/GqlqXjt.png" alt="A banner saying Jimbo's Big Naturals with some Balatro card art but all the jokers have boobies.">